opus-research/jgit/Documentation/technical/reftable.md

 After the last block of the file, a file footer is written.
 It begins like the file header, but is extended with additional data.

-A 36-byte footer appears at the end:
+A 52-byte footer appears at the end:

 ```
     '\1REF'
     uint8( version_number = 1 )
     uint24( block_size )
     uint64( ref_index_offset )

+    uint64( obj_offset )
+    uint64( obj_index_offset )

     uint64( log_offset )
     uint64( log_index_offset )

     uint32( CRC-32 of prior )
 ```

 If a section is missing (e.g. ref index) the corresponding offset field (e.g. `ref_index_offset`) will be 0.

+- `obj_offset`: byte offset for the first obj block.
+- `log_offset`: byte offset for the first log block.
+- `ref_index_offset`: byte offset for the start of the ref index.
+- `obj_index_offset`: byte offset for the start of the obj index.
+- `log_index_offset`: byte offset for the start of the log index.

 #### Reading the footer

-Readers must seek to `file_length - 36` to access the footer.
+Readers must seek to `file_length - 64` to access the footer.
 A trusted external source (such as `stat(2)`) is necessary to obtain `file_length`.
 When reading the footer, readers must verify:

 - 4-byte magic is correct
 - 1-byte version number is recognized
-- 4-byte CRC-32 matches the other 32 bytes (including magic, and version)
+- 4-byte CRC-32 matches the other 48 bytes (including magic, and version)

 Once verified, the other fields of the footer can be accessed.